numiralofe/automation/commitApp_POC/README.md

 # Workflow

 1. user creates the correspondent branch for the required repositories on git.
-2. terraform will fetch information from the created repo and based on that bootstraps the required infrastructure on aws.
+2. terraform will fetch information from the created branch and based on that bootstraps the required infrastructure on aws.
 3. ansible is triggered to perform initial configurations on the created infrastructure.
-4. user commits updates on the  correspondent branch with the creation status/info.
+4. user commits updates on the correspondent branch with creation status/info.

 # Repositories